 What are ACH Credit Payments?

 An ACH credit payment is a type of payment processed through the Automated Clearing House (ACH) network.
-It is a one-to-one payment where a customer makes a payment to another person or company by submitting the details of the transaction via their bank’s online account, transferring money from one bank account to another.
+ACH payments work as a one-to-one payment where a customer makes a payment to another person or company by submitting the details of the transaction via their bank’s online account, transferring money from one bank account to another.

 The receiving bank then credits the money to the account of the receiving customer.
 ACH credit payments are often used for business-to-business payments and end-of-the-month payroll payments.
 They are also used for person-to-person payments or community crowdfunding campaigns.